Sustainability can drive brand loyalty

 What does this mean for you?
 It means that sustainability is good for business.
 By taking steps to reduce your environmental impact, you’re not only doing your part to protect the planet, but you’re also differentiating yourself from your competition and making your brand more memorable.

 Moreover, by being transparent about your sustainability efforts, you’re building trust with your customers.
 They’ll know that you’re a company they can feel good about doing business with.
 In fact, 65% of shoppers agree that brands should measure their carbon footprint and have a specific plan to reach carbon neutrality.

-Sustainability is no longer a nice-to-have, it’s a necessity.
+Sustainability is no longer a nice-to-have in retail, it’s a necessity.

 The SEC has proposed a landmark climate disclosure rule that will require public companies to report on emissions, among other things.
 The rule is a response to the growing investor interest in sustainability.

-Sustainability is no longer a desirable addition, it's an obligation.
+Sustainability is no longer a desirable addition, it's an obligation for retailers.
 A company's environmental impact could soon become something that is regulated and disclosed to shareholders.

 Luckily, there are a lot of easy ways to make your business more sustainable.
 We’ll cover some of them in future posts.
 In the meantime, we encourage you to check out our free e-book on sustainability in eCommerce.